Jurij15/WebBrowser/README.md

 A simple web browser, made using ModernWPF and WebView2

 # Please note
-This is still under heavy development
+This is still under development

 # How to use
 Make sure you have .NET 6 installed